-The other trends that we really pick up is retail and CPG companies are eager to look at the shoppers' insights and trying to understand, basically do lot more analysis, insights in to the shopping trends, insights into what the consumers need and what not and etc. Towards that just like Kris mentioned today morning, we just recently launched the Shopping Trip 360, a very unique solution we feel which does not exist today anywhere in the market, does bring in this kind of a real world interaction between the retail, the CPG, as well as the shoppers to make sure that the shopping trip is as well very insightful.
-We are going to talk a little bit more during the course of the discussion today.
+The other trend that really picked up is retail and CPG companies.
+They are eager to look at the shoppers' insights and trying to understand, basically to do lot more analysis, insights into the shopping trends, insights into what the consumers need, and what not and etc. Towards that just like Kris mentioned to us all, we just recently launched the ShoppingTrip360, a very unique solution we feel which does not exist today anywhere in the market.
+It does bring in this kind of a real world interaction between the retail, the CPG, as well as the shoppers to make sure that the Shopping Trip is as well very insightful.
+We are going to talk a little bit more during the course of our discussion today.

-The other part that we are really looking at in terms of the trends are primarily that the companies are struggling with managing their master data over the last 2-3 years as well as a strong enough business intelligence.
-They have their operational and practical and what not data stores today available, but the ability to mine the data and make any sense on the consumer pattern behaviors, demographics and what not has been a challenge.
-Towards that, we have master data management, perhaps one of the most successful practices today.
-We have gone through multiple such implementations as well as gone through multiple transformations in the last 2 years in terms of laying out the roadmap, in terms of what it really means for a retailer to ensure that, in developing a very robust foundation data to enable them to mine the data well.
-The other key trend that we look at primarily here is one is retailers are focusing on bringing technology and innovation into the store's area.
-Primarily one is to look at improving the store level efficiencies, the labor productivity improvement, as well as introduction of new ways of attracting the customers giving them the part information and what not.
-Towards this, we have established a Center of Excellence for point of sales which would do most of the system implementation in terms of management upgrades.
-So we have currently completed quite a few implementations and one of the transformation stories that we are going to talk about is how a mobility technology solution could enhance the labor productivity in one of the large international retailer that we were engaged in transformational process.
+The other part that we are really looking at in terms of the trends are primarily that the companies are struggling with managing their master data over the last two to three years or so as well as a strong enough business intelligence they have their operational and practical and what not data stores today available, but the ability to mine the data and make any sense on the consumer patterns, behaviors, demographics, and what not has been a challenge.
+Towards that, you know, we have a master data management, perhaps one of the most successful practices today.
+We have gone through multiple such implementations as well as gone through multiple transformations in the last two years in terms of laying out the roadmap, in terms of what it really means for a retailer to ensure that, you know, in developing a very robust foundation data to enable them to mine the data well.

+The other key trend that we look at primarily here is, one is retailers are focusing on bringing technology and innovation into the store's area.
+Primarily, one is to look at improving the store level efficiencies, the labor productivity improvement, as well as introduction of new ways of attracting the customers giving them the product information and what not.
+Towards this, we have established a sense of excellence for point of sales, which would do most of the system implementation in terms of managements, upgrades, and we have currently completed quite a few implementations and one of the transformation stories that we are going to talk about is how a mobility technology solution could enhance the labor productivity in one of the large international retailer that we were engaged in transformation process.